google/skia/site/user/api/SkPaint_Reference.md

 <a name="SkPaint_FontMetrics_fXHeight"> <code><strong>SkScalar    fXHeight</strong></code> </a>

-Height of a lower-case 'x'.
 May be zero if no lower-case height is stored in the font.

 <a name="SkPaint_FontMetrics_fCapHeight"> <code><strong>SkScalar    fCapHeight</strong></code> </a>

-Height of an upper-case letter.
 May be zero if no upper-case height is stored in the font.

 <a name="SkPaint_FontMetrics_fUnderlineThickness"> <code><strong>SkScalar    fUnderlineThickness</strong></code> </a>

-Underline thickness.

 If the metric is valid, the <a href="#SkPaint_FontMetrics_kUnderlineThicknessIsValid_Flag">kUnderlineThicknessIsValid Flag</a> is set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a>.
 If <a href="#SkPaint_FontMetrics_kUnderlineThicknessIsValid_Flag">kUnderlineThicknessIsValid Flag</a> is clear, <a href="#SkPaint_FontMetrics_fUnderlineThickness">fUnderlineThickness</a> is zero.